-The question in the following paragraph was taken from a CPSC 2105 mid-term exam and the paragraphs following were taken from the answer key for the exam.
+The question in the following paragraph was taken from a mid-term exam for an introductory course in computer organization.
+The paragraphs following were taken from the answer key for that exam.

 Give the value of the real number (in standard decimal representation) represented by the following 32-bit words stored as an IEEE standard single precision.